Anthony Fauci says there is "no evidence" to Nicki Minaj's COVID vaccine claims

 “His testicles became swollen.
 His friend was weeks away from getting married, now the girl called off the wedding.
 So just pray on it & make sure you’re comfortable with ur decision, not bullied.”

-During an interview with Jake Tapper on The Lead, Fauci was asked whether there was any credibility to Minaj’s story.
+During an interview with Jake Tapper on The Lead, Fauci was asked whether the three vaccines currently available in the US – Pfizer, Moderna and Johnson & Johnson – can cause any reproductive issues.

 “The answer to that, Jake, is a resounding no,” Fauci responded.
 “There’s no evidence that it happens nor is there any mechanistic reason to imagine that it would happen.”